-Set up the circuit shown.
-The picture below shows one way to do this.
+- Set up the circuit shown.
+The layout shows one way to do this.
 Adjust the 'pot'.
 The LED will light at some point.
-Turn the 'pot' back until the LED is only just lit.

-You should find that there is a well-defined 'turn-on' point, controlled by the signal from the 'pot'.
+Turn the 'pot' back until the LED is only just lit. - Now warm up the thermistor with your fingers.
+The LED should go out.
+Let it cool down again.
+When it gets cold enough, the LED will light to warn that the temperature has fallen. - You should find that there is a welldefined 'turn-on' point, controlled by the signal from the 'pot'.
 The LED is either on or off - the output is digital.
 There is only one threshold - the LED switches on and off at virtually the same voltage.